madhuroopa/Cerealicious/README.md

 ## Data Transformations:
 We merged the data from different data csvs that we collected.
 We had to transpose the data to fit my script requirements.
 For the cost, we had to scale the cost from per serving to a 30-day serving.
-Reasons for changing from Circular Packing:
-The professor's review helped us understand that circular packing charts would not be suitable in this case and bar charts would better represent the visualization.
-Switching to a stacked bar chart was also helpful as we were able to show the effect of milk and cereal in nutrient values and cost separately.

 ## Design Rationale :
 1. The stacked bar chart is helpful as it provides the total constituents of various nutrients in the meal.
 This helps us highlight the number of nutrients added to milk and cereal separately.